gtg922r/hestia-timer/README.md

 - `description` (string): The instruction text for this step

 Steps are automatically sorted by time in descending order, with the earliest steps (highest time value) appearing first.

+## Converting Text Recipes

+The LLM Prompt Builder helps convert text-based recipes into the required JSON format:

+1. Click the sparkle (✨) icon in the top-left corner
+2. Add one or more recipes with titles and content
+3. (Optional) Customize the prompt template
+4. Click "Copy Prompt to Clipboard"
+5. Paste the prompt into your preferred LLM
+6. Copy the resulting JSON into the app's JSON editor

+The prompt builder includes:
+- Markdown formatting support
+- Expandable recipe previews
+- Edit and delete functionality
+- Dark mode support
+- Toast notifications for user feedback

 ## Sound Notifications